CX-Box/cxbox-doc/docs/widget/type/form/form.md

         ```

 ## Actions
-`Actions` show available actions as separate buttons.
+`Actions` show available actions as separate buttons see more [Actions](/features/element/actions/actions).

 #### Create
 `Create` button enables you to create a new value by clicking the `Add` button.